 B.Sc.(Eng.)’02, B.Sc.’03, M.Eng.’09 (UBC), P.Eng.
-Biomedical Engineer - St. Paul’s Hospital, AMEC Chief Executives Young Achiever (UK’05), LEED® Professional.
-Membership: Professional Engineers Ontario, Canadian Medical and Biological Engineering Society, IEEE Engineering in Medicine and Biology Society.
+Biomedical Engineer - St. Paul’s Hospital.
+2012 CMBES Early Career Achievement Award, AMEC Chief Executives Young Achiever (UK’05).
+Membership: P.Eng (PEO & APEGBC), Canadian Medical and Biological Engineering Society, IEEE Engineering in Medicine and Biology Society.
 Queen’s: FREC (’99), ISC Herstmonceux Castle (’01), Camp Outlook Leader for Youth-at-Risk (‘00-’02), Rock Band "Poison Ibey" opened for Rheostatics at Clark Hall and played Sci Formal (’00).
-Volunteer: Queen’s Halifax and Vancouver Alumni, CMBEC Clinical Engineering Chair (’10).
+Volunteer: Queen’s Halifax and Vancouver Alumni, CMBEC Clinical Engineering Co-Chair (‘14), St. John’s Ambulance Sergeant and Advanced Medical First Responder Level 2.
 Current term to 2015.

 B.A.Sc.
 (Eng.)'02, B.A.'03, M.B.A.'11 (INSEAD).
 Adam works in international oil and gas banking and writes occasionally for the Globe and Mail.
 Adam is also heavily involved as a volunteer with Scouts Canada.
 While completing his Chemical Engineering and Classical Studies degrees, Adam competed in varsity rugby and varsity wrestling, as well as alpine skiing.
 He was involved in the Engineering Society, the AMS and chaired the QUESSI (Campus Bookstore) Board of Directors.
 In 2008, Adam summitted Mount Everest.
 Current term to 2017.